-Employers of mechanical engineers with a nanotechnology focus include large technology companies, small start-up companies, and national and government labs.
+Employers of mechanical engineers with a nanotechnology focus include large technology companies, small start-up companies, and government labs.
 Given the interdisciplinary experience gained by studying nanotechnology, mechanical engineers strengthen their breadth of knowledge across technical disciplines.
 Nearly any modern technology has aspects of mechanical, electrical, and materials engineering.
 Breadth of knowledge means employment stability by providing a large employment base.

 Engineers have the ability to design, fabricate, and test devices.
 Nanotechnology engineers could focus on:

 - the theory of nanotechnology and spend significant time simulating device function;